 Baltimore Area Map

 You'll probably spend much of your time in Baltimore's Inner Harbor.
 But if you have some extra days, you should also explore the area's less touristy neighborhoods.
 There are more than dozens of areas in the Greater Baltimore to explore, each with its own individuality and charm.

 Mount Vernon is also known for its large concentration of gay bars, and the neighborhood hosts the Baltimore Pride parade and block party every year.
-In addition, the neighborhood shelters the Maryland Zoo in Baltimore, the third oldest zoo in the country.
+In addition, the neighborhood shelters the Maryland Zoo in Baltimore, the third-oldest zoo in the country.
 From here, you should also swing by Charles Street, a lively spot characterized by its vibrant dining scene.
 You can easily reach Mount Vernon on foot by heading north on Charles Street from the Inner Harbor; the distance is approximately 1.2 miles.

-Over the years, Baltimore has had a less-than-stellar reputation as far as safety is concerned, perpetuated by television shows like The Wire and nicknames like "Bodymore."
-Although some parts of town might live up to those portrayals, the main tourist areas are generally safe for visitors.
-While tourists will most likely not encounter any kind of violent crime, especially in busy areas like the Inner Harbor, Mount Vernon, Fells Point and Federal Hill, it's still wise to use common sense as you would in any large city, Baltimore has its fair share of robberies and muggings.
-Stay prepared by stowing away your valuables and stick to busy streets, especially at night.
-If you're unsure of where you are going, we recommend that you take a cab or drive yourself, since neighborhoods can quickly change from block to block.
+Over the years, Baltimore has carried a less-than-stellar reputation for safety, perpetuated by crime-heavy HBO series "The Wire."
+Although some parts of town might live up to those portrayals, well-traversed tourist areas are generally safe for visitors.
+While tourists will most likely not encounter any kind of violent crime, including drug-related activity, especially in busy areas like the Inner Harbor, Mount Vernon, Fells Point and Federal Hill, you should still use common sense and stay vigilant of your surroundings.
+Like any large city, Baltimore has its fair share of robberies and muggings.
+Stay prepared by stowing away your valuables and sticking to busy streets, especially at night.
+If you're unsure of where you are going, take a cab or drive yourself, since neighborhoods can quickly change from block to block.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.